Teaching English in Korea

 English teacher benefits

 As mentioned in the beginning of this article, the competitive benefits packages schools offer is one of the biggest draws to working in Korea.
-Whether you’re fresh out of university, or a seasoned teacher, Korean employers offer some of the best perks on the planet!
+Whether you’re fresh out of university, or a seasoned teacher, Korean employers offer some of the best perks on the planet, similar to teaching jobs in China, Japan and Taiwan.
 Here’s a quick look at some of the most important benefits you’ll receive.

 Teacher salaries and savings potential